mangila/pokedex-java/backstage/README.md

 # Backstage

-- TODO - Create Service Discovery stuffs
-- TODO - Failed/Pending Messages Handling

 - Tasks that is compiled as Native Images used a Function as a Service(FaaS)
+    - generation-task
+    - pokemon-task
+    - media-task
 - Image converter service converts images to .webp
 - Bouncer applications that relays and handle connection pooling to the datasources
     - Redis